nimadez/voxel-builder/README.md

 ## History
 ```
-↑ Path Tracing was left to three-gpu-pathtracer
+↑ Rendering was left to three and three-gpu-pathtracer
-↑ Officially multi-engine (three.js is hardwired internally)
 ↑ ES6 + x1.5 faster startup + Linux and Firefox ready
 ↑ Voxel engine updated to thin-instances (64k to 1M boost)
 ↑ Cut half precision (new scene)